Subtle texture overlay

 Simple Fin-tech Solution

 Pocket Watch is a concept mobile finance app designed to help people better understand their spending, budgets, and subscriptions in one place.
 I created this project as a product design case study to explore how financial data can be simplified without losing meaning.
-The work covers problem definition, competitive research, ideation, and high-fidelity UI designs.
+The work covers problem definition, competitive research, ideation, and high-fidelity designs.

-PROBLEM
+PROBLEM SPACE

 Keeping track of personal finances is harder than it should be